BattletechModders/BetterAI/README.md

 Better AI shouldn't cause any errors with save files, even saves in combat, or with version updates.
 I've done extensive testing back and forth between stock and modded play without any errors.
 It does not add any new items to the VersionManifest.csv.

+### Instructions:

+    Copy Better AI folder in to Mods folder created for ModTek.

 ### Full change log can be found here:

 https://forum.paradoxplaza.com/forum/index.php?threads/mod-release-better-ai-tweaks-for-deadlier-ai.1075322/